yetulaxman/linux-2/_tutorials/03-docker-volumes.md

 title: Docker Volumes
 ---

-# Learning objectives
+# Learning Objectives
-Using volumes effectively is essential to an efficient Docker workflow, so it's worth playing around with the commands until you understand how they work.
+In scientific appplications, the usage of docker volumes is essential to run docker worlflows.
+In this session, you will be able to learn:
+- How docker enables data persistence
+- Different volumes types and how they are created

 ## Description